-As I explain in detail in Stolen Sovereignty, nowhere is the principle of governance by the consent of the governed violated more than with immigration policy.
+As I explain in detail in Stolen Sovereignty, nowhere is the principle of governance by the consent of the governed violated more than in immigration policy.
 Our current immigration policy has no connection whatsoever to any legislation that was honestly sold to the public.
 In the case of illegal immigration, it is the result of the government failing to do its number one job – protect the sovereignty of the people.
 It is also the result of the courts granting illegal immigrants more rights to remain here, having their children vote in our elections and be counted in the census.
 In the case of odious legal immigration policies, the American people would never have voted for the 1965 or 1980 immigration and refugee bills had they been privy to the true motivations of those bills.
 In fact, those bills were sold as vehicles to stabilize immigration.

-Madison made it clear that immigration can only be done with the legitimate consent of the people through representative democracy: “In the case of naturalization a new member is added to the social compact…by a majority of the governing body, deriving its powers from a majority of the individual parties to the social compact.”
-Yet, illegal immigrants can now violate our laws, universally assert jurisdiction for their children, have their children vote in our elections and spawn chain migration.
+Madison made it clear that immigration can only be done with the legitimate consent of the people through representative democracy: “In the case of naturalization a new member is added to the social compact … by a majority of the governing body, deriving its powers from a majority of the individual parties to the social compact.”
+Yet illegal immigrants can now violate our laws, universally assert jurisdiction for their children, have their children vote in our elections, and spawn chain migration.

-We have now come full circle when the few bedrock, inalienable rights that should be protected from majoritarian rule are not protected, while new super rights are concocted against the will of the people for protected classes to immigrate under any circumstance.
+We have now come full circle when the few bedrock, inalienable rights that should be protected from majoritarian rule are not protected, while new super-rights are concocted against the will of the people for protected classes to immigrate under any circumstance.
 Nobody explained the principle of true equality and its consequences better than John Quincy Adams in an 1820 letter to a prospective German immigrant: